 New York Post has never backed off its story at all, not one iota.

-And for all of Hunter's interviews that he's been giving, I'm I'm not sure if it's my laptop.
+And for all of Hunter's interviews that he's been giving, I'm not sure if it's my laptop.

-Well, we already know that Hunter's lawyer went back to the repair shop and said we'd like to get Hunter's laptops back.
+Well, we already know that Hunter's lawyer went back to the repair shop and said, we'd like to get Hunter's laptops back.

 And if you look at the signatures, it's pretty obvious, seems that it's Hunter's laptop.

-The Daily Mail is a fascinating website.
+But what was interesting, the Daily Mail is a fascinating website.

 If you haven't been there much, it really is.